jefferickson/peer-object-matching/README.md

 `object_id, categorical_data, no_match_groups, cont_point_1, cont_point_2, ..., cont_point_n`

 with one object per line.
 Leaving `no_match_group` as a blank field will cause all objects to be compared within the categorical group.
 Multiple groups not to match on can be separated by a `|` in this field.
+A sample input file, `test_data/sample_input_data.csv`, is provided for testing.

 The output will be: